SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3600 16th Street

-Another one of my favorite bars is Twin Peaks.
-It's right on the corner of Castro and Market Streets.
-It's a great place for tasty cocktails and to people watch.
+Another one of my favorite bars is Twin Peaks Tavern.
+It's a historic gathering place right on the corner of Castro and Market Streets, and a great place for tasty cocktails and people watching.

 401 Castro Street

-You may not think of San Francisco as a place for delicious French food, but you'd be wrong as L'Ardoise Bistro is one of the best you'll find anywhere.
+You may not think of San Francisco as a place for delicious French food, but you'd be wrong!
+L'Ardoise Bistro is one of the best you'll find anywhere.

 It has a very quaint and classy atmosphere and it is known for great service and food.
-Some of their specialties include Coq au Vin, three grain mixed mushrooms and Parmesan risotto, and a to die for rack of lamb.
+Some of their specialties include Coq au Vin, three-grain mixed mushrooms and parmesan risotto, and a rack of lamb that is to die for.

 151 Noe Street

-The only warm or hot times are usually in September and October when it is in the mid-70s.
+Usually the only warm or hot times of the year are in September and October, with temperatures in the mid-70s.

-During the winter you will get around 3-5 inches of rain each month, so it is mild.
+During the winter you will get around 3-5 inches of rain each month, so this areas is very mild.
 It is far enough away from the ocean that you won't get too much fog during the year.

 Click the links for more details about the weather in San Francisco throughout the year and find tips on what to pack for your stay.